-How to Write a Magnificent Formal Email in Spanish
+How to Write an Email in Spanish from Start to Finish

-Writing in Spanish as a whole, tends to slip through the cracks when studying the language.
+Writing in Spanish tends to slip through the cracks when studying the language.

 It’s not just about writing emails, either—there’s a whole world of Spanish text slang to get your head around, which will help you communicate well with friends and acquaintances on a daily basis.